Coles Hill, Virginia

 Coles Hill is an unincorporated community in Pittsylvania County, in the U.S. state of Virginia.
-It is the site of the largest uranium deposit in the U.S.; however a 1982 Virginia ban on uranium mining has kept its resources from being used commercially.
+It is the site of the largest uranium deposit in the U.S.; however, a 1982 Virginia ban on uranium mining has kept its resources from being used commercially.
 The lode is the subject of an ongoing controversy about possible extraction.
-In October 2015, a federal judge will decide whether to lift the state ban.
-Lower courts ruled in favor of the state's ban, however in October 2018 the case was scheduled to be heard by the Supreme Court.
+Lower courts ruled in favor of the state's ban; however, in October 2018 the case was scheduled to be heard by the Supreme Court.
 The Supreme Court upheld Virginia's ban on uranium mining in Virginia Uranium, Inc. v.
 Warren.